ChipmunkHand/ChipmunkHand/blog/psx.md

 This was about the fourth version of it, many were written with varitions of loops and caching, really for not good reason at all.
 This version does a manual reverse of a byte's bits and then calculates a lookup table with all the possible bytes in it.

-The last problem we encountered was that the ATT line was cycling after every byte, which apparently via lengthy experimentation, the pad did not like at all.
+The last problem we encountered was that the ATT line was cycling after every byte, which apparently - via lengthy experimentation - the pad did not like at all.
 This is not a big problem however since we can simply go back to cotrolling the ATT line like before.

 ##Higher Level Constructs